lucky-media/seochecker-statamic/README.md

 ## Rate Limiting

-Current API usage has one check per 5 minutes for an individual URL.
-We're working to optimize this, aimed at enhancing functionality and capacity.
+We currently allow one check every 5 minutes per URL in our API.
+We're actively improving this to boost performance and capacity.
-There are no API limits during this initial phase, but it may change in the future if the load increases on our server.
+While there are currently no limits on API usage, this might change in the future if server demand grows.